 American Heart Association

-What you can learn: Creativity pays off in spades.
-The oddball items, like message socks, are unique enough to get attention and cool enough to be purchased.
+What you can learn from American Heart Association: Creativity pays off in spades.
+The weird promotional items, like message socks, are unique enough to get attention and cool enough to be purchased.

 Girl Scouts of America

 There’s nothing sweeter than Girl Scout cookies.
 From Thin Mints to Peanut Butter Sandwiches, all of the money earned from these promotional cookies goes back to the troops to pay for supplies and uniforms.